alihasanli/alihasanli/README.md

 - 🔭 I’m currently working on nowhere.
 - 🌱 I’m currently learning full-stack.
-- 💬 Ask me about web and other techlonogies.
+- 💬 Ask me about web and other technologies.
 - 📫 How to reach me: gmail/instagram/facebook/github.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I love coding and watching movie.